harrisondnash/Election_Analysis/README.md

 ## How this could be used

-Summary statement: the electoral commision could potentially use the following scripts to predict eldection results, both high and low.
+Summary statement: the electoral commision could use the following scripts to predict future eldection results, both high and low, i,e:

 Line 115